InnoJanu/OCR-Automation-with-Robocorp/README.md

 # OCR Automation Project
 This automation project helps companies save costs by verifying whether their vendors are VAT-compliant.
 The system extracts text from invoice images to identify valid company registration numbers.
 These details can then be matched against a master vendor database to confirm VAT registration status.

-In a South African context the goal would be to ensure that the company works with VAT-registered vendors, enabling it to claim back input VAT from SARS on qualifying purchases.
+In a South African context, the goal would be to ensure that the company works with VAT-registered vendors, enabling it to claim back input VAT from SARS on qualifying purchases.
 ## Setup
-*Note: This project is setup to run on Windows.
-It might be possible to run this project Linux or Mac, but this README does not provide a guide to installation/setup for those operating systems.*
+*Note: This project is set up to run on Windows.
+It might be possible to run this project on Linux or Mac, but this README does not provide a guide to installation/setup for those operating systems.*

-1. Install the Sema4 extioin for VS Code.
+1. Install the Sema4 extension for VS Code.

 2. Install Tesseract on your local machine.
    - Use the Windows installer to install tesseract: https://github.com/UB-Mannheim/tesseract/wiki